The story of genetics and nutrition

 1. Not all labs are reliable.
 Beware of companies that sell you (the consumer) tests directly, without going through a healthcare professional.
 Some of these labs tests include genes and recommendations that are not based on science or evidence.

-2. Genetics is only as useful as the quality of interpretation given by your integrative dietitian.
+2. Genetics is only as useful as the quality of interpretation given by your dietitian.
 The information is only useful if you know what to do with it.

 3. Genetics is just another piece of the puzzle to uncovering your personalised approach.
 Watch out for those that advertise it as the ‘be all and end all’.
 As with any other medical test, it needs to be combined with your health story.
 A journey to wellbeing is what gets you feeling your best.